pollfish/docs/ios.md

 * Use XCode 12 or higher
 * Target iOS 9.0 or higher
 * Create [Pollfish Developer Account](https://pollfish.com/login/publisher) and register an App

-* IDFA tracking permission (iOS 14+)
+> **Note:** Pollfish surveys can work with or without the IDFA permission on iOS 14+.
+If no permission is granted in the ATT popup, the SDK will serve non personalized surveys to the user.
+In that scenario the conversion is expected to be lower.
+Offerwall integrations perform better compared to single survey integrations when no IDFA permission is given

-> **Note:** Pollfish cannot function without the usage of IDFA.
-Insructions on how to request permission can be found in section 5.
+> **Note:** Insructions on how to request IDFA permission can be found in section 5.

 </br>